 Learn and Practice Your Skill

-So now you know which skill you and your family will benefit from most.
-Now it’s time to make sure that you learn that skill.
+Once you know which skill you and your family will benefit from most, it’s time to make sure that you learn that skill.
 Do you know anyone that can teach you?
 One on one teaching is a really great way to learn, and my favorite way to teach someone homesteading skills.

 When I learned how to dehydrate food last fall, I did it pretty much every day that I had something to dehydrate.
 I mean–the husband and kids thought I might be looking at THEM as dehydrating prospects, I was doing it so much!
 (Totally kidding, I would probably can them rather than dehydrating them, he he.)

 Master Your Skill

 But seriously, you need to make sure that you fit your new skill into your lifestyle so that it sticks.
 Make time on your schedule to practice your new skill frequently.

 Once you are working this skill regularly, it will become second nature to you.
 You will notice yourself finding ways to make it more simple with each time your perform it.

-So wait until you are good with your mastered skill, THEN pick the next one.
-And do it all over again.
-Again.
-And again.
-Until your homestead is exactly what you envisioned way back at the beginning.
+Do this one skill at a time until your homestead is exactly what you envisioned way back at the beginning.
 It’s your life and your homestead–take control of it and make it what you want it to be!

 Print out my Jump Start to Homesteading worksheet, get your thoughts in order, and get working on that first skill to master!